 Montana is fortunate to have extensive opportunities for outdoor recreation.
 Trails and recreation areas provide excellent avenues to get out of the house and recharge.

-Is the University planning to have live, face-to-face classes in Fall 2021?
+Is the University planning to have live, face-to-face classes in Spring 2022?

-We are preparing to welcome students to campus in the fall for in-person instruction to the greatest extent possible.
-We hope this fall at UM resembles a more traditional environment - from academics to student activities, athletics and campus operations.
-While there are a number of variables that could impact our ability to be fully back in our classrooms and learning spaces, now is the time to plan for this transition.
-As we have throughout this pandemic, we will continue working closely with public health officials to monitor the situation and make adjustments as needed.
-Read more
+We are preparing for students to return to campus in the spring for in-person instruction to the greatest extent possible.
+While there are a number of variables that could impact our ability to fully utilize classrooms and learning spaces, we will continue working closely with public health officials to monitor the situation and make adjustments as needed.

 Do I need to wear a mask?

 Yes, in all common areas of the school of law building, including hallways, lobbies, bathrooms, waiting areas, the cafe, the atrium, the student lounge and the law library as well as classrooms.
+Masks should also be worn in all offices when another person is present.
 In instructional settings, including classes and related activities such as law firms, the academic success program, and clinics, failure to wear a mask may be a violation of the University’s Student Conduct Code and therefore is also potentially a violation of the School of Law’s Honor Code.

 Where can I get a COVID vaccine?